Undergraduate Majors & Minors

 Choose A Career Where You Can Make A Difference

-Do you want to be a teacher?
-Or an advocate for children, families and vulnerable populations?
-The College of Education and Human Development offers 4 majors and 6 minors to prepare you to serve people in these critical fields.
+Do you want to work with people, but not sure what that looks like?
+Maybe as a teacher or an advocate for children, families and vulnerable populations?
+The College of Education and Human Development offers 4 majors and 6 minors to prepare you to work with people in the critical fields of education, human services and human relations administration.

 Can’t Decide On A Major?